 When conducting research in Startquestion, you can ensure maximum personalization of the survey and thus more effectively motivate the respondent to take part in it.
 Thanks to the dynamic content option, you can personalize the email invitation to the survey, as well as the questionnaire itself for each of the respondents separately.
 Insert the name, surname, company or department of your respondent into the text to increase the percentage of successful fillings and to save your time by using only one questionnaire to test different elements.
 Here’s an example of what personalized questions might look like:

-When is the best time to send a survey?
+When is the best time to send email surveys?
 Mailing time is critical when it comes to the success of your study

 “You can count on the greatest response rate when you ask for feedback immediately after goods are delivered or services are provided.
 Qualtrics research also shows that the feedback provided immediately is 40% more accurate than the information collected 24 hours later.”